cpapescrim1106/blueprintproject/convex-dashboard/README.md

 npm run ringcentral:subscribe -- --delete <subscriptionId>
 ```

 On the first handshake RingCentral sends a `Validation-Token` header; our route now echoes that header back, so the subscription should activate automatically.
-Once configured, inbound SMS records are written to Convex via `api.messaging.recordInboundMessage`, and threads in `/messaging` update as replies arrive.
+Once configured, inbound SMS records are written to Prisma via the API route, and threads in `/messaging` update as replies arrive.

 ### DNS + TLS for blueprintproject.scrimvivbes.xyz